mlogan914/sdtm-data-pipeline-aws/README.md

 - `Error Handling`: Logs issues in CloudWatch and triggers SNS notifications for critical failures.
 Provides a foundation for scaling error management.
 - `Data Quality Checks`: Supports duplicate detection, missing value checks, and range validation at ingestion, with flexibility for customization and expansion.
-- `Data Anonymization`: Designed to support PII removal to comply with HIPAA and GDPR regulations.
 - Output Formats: Supports CSV, Parquet, and XPT for broad compatibility.

 ### CI/CD